The True Detectives Join the Colonel Club

 It’s all the same.

 It’s been ten years since the InterFace changed everything, forever.
 The simplicity and elegance of design combined with its swiss army knife combination of data and mobile functions has made the InterFace a device we can’t live without.
 The haptic trinity of muscle, bone, and surface-level mindplants were a giant leap ahead of the iffy skinplants which burned so many early adopters (literally!).
 Our modern concept of integrated computing has grown so much since its early days being cobbled together in garages and computer labs across the old tech sectors.
-What we take for granted today as tech chic was once derided as “wearable tech” and was met with open hostility by a confused and less enlightened people.
-Presented here are the ghosts of tech chic past, thirteen pictures which chronicle the industry’s hovercoaster ride to the present, in a format straight out of the twentytens; the listicle.
+What we take for granted today as te-chic was once derided as “wearable tech” and was met with open hostility by a confused and less enlightened people.
+Presented here are the ghosts of te-chic past, thirteen pictures which chronicle the industry’s hovercoaster ride to the present, in a format straight out of the twentytens; the listicle.